-The only currently-approved therapies for Pompe disease are alglucosidase alfa (Lumizyme in the United States, Myozyme in other geographies) and avalglucosidase alfa-ngpt (Nexviazyme in the United States), which are both forms of ERT delivered via IV infusions.
-There is one next-generation GAA enzyme in registration from Amicus Therapeutics Inc. (Amicus), and there are four gene therapies in the early stages of clinical development from Astellas Pharma Inc., Bayer AG, Roche Holding AG and Lacerta Therapeutics, Inc. There are five gene therapies in preclinical development from AVROBIO, Inc., Amicus, Provention Bio Inc., Selecta Biosciences, Inc. and Sarepta.
-There is one GYS1 inhibitor in Phase I development form Maze Therapeutics Inc. and two preclinical therapies targeting GYS1 inhibition from Aro Biotherapeutics, and Avidity, respectively.
+The only currently-approved therapies for Pompe disease are alglucosidase alfa (Lumizyme in the United States, Myozyme in other geographies) and avalglucosidase alfa-ngpt (Nexviazyme in the United States), which are both forms of

+ERT delivered via IV infusions.
+There is one next-generation GAA enzyme in registration from Amicus Therapeutics Inc. (Amicus), and there are four gene therapies in the early stages of clinical development from Astellas Pharma Inc., Bayer AG, Roche Holding AG and Lacerta Therapeutics, Inc. There are five gene therapies in preclinical development from AVROBIO, Inc., Amicus, and Selecta Biosciences, Inc..
+There is one GYS1 inhibitor in Phase 2 development from Maze Therapeutics Inc. (now licensed to Sanofi, pending deal close) and a preclinical therapy targeting GYS1 inhibition from Aro Biotherapeutics.